-It’s not unusual, when you’re faced with many different ideas, options or choices, for your brain to become overwhelmed.
-And before your creative juices get the opportunity to flow, the inner critic, negative voices/beliefs, as well as your fear of failure (and sometimes success), begin to hold you back, stopping you from achieving your full potential.
+It’s common when faced with different ideas, options or choices, for your brain to become overwhelmed.
+And before your creative juices get the opportunity to flow, the inner critic, negative voices or beliefs kick in.
+Combined with a fear of failure (and sometimes success), you start to hold back and stop yourself from achieving your full potential.
+All of a sudden you can think of all sorts of reasons why it’s all a bad idea.

 Time to take charge?

-Of course, we know Walt Disney was a creative man, his approach to business and legacy of animation/cinematography confirms these facts.
-But did you realise that in the 1990’s Mr Disney’s thinking processes, as well as those of Mozart and Aristotle, were keenly studied by Robert Dilts, one of the early pioneers of NLP’s (neuro-linguistic programming)?
+We all know Walt Disney was a creative man, his approach to business and legacy of animation/cinematography confirms these facts.
+Back in the 1990’s Disney’s thinking processes, as well as those of Mozart and Aristotle, were keenly studied by Robert Dilts, one of the early pioneers of NLP’s (neuro-linguistic programming).

 The result was a series of books on the ‘Strategy of Genius’, where Dilts divided the creative process into three clearly defined stages – the dreamer, the realist (or planner) and the critic.
 You can use this principle to help you overcome your mental paralysis, so when faced with choices, decisions etc. you can navigate yourself in the right direction.